Barmada-Lab/lab-tools/README.md

 ## What's this?

-lab-tools is a collection of tools designed around the needs of Sami Barmada's Lab at the University of Michigan.
+cytomancer is a collection of tools designed around the needs of Sami Barmada's Lab at the University of Michigan.
 The contents of this collection are oriented towards bioimage analysis.

 ## Requirements